-What Is Technology Errors & Omissions Insurance?
+What Is Tech E&O Insurance?

-Technology errors & omissions insurance is a specialized insurance product that was created to protect the specific professional liability risks that people operating in the technology industry commonly face.
+Tech E&O insurance is a specialized insurance product that was created to protect the specific professional liability risks that people operating in the technology industry commonly face.

 Errors & omissions insurance is often called professional liability insurance.
 It’s also commonly referred to as malpractice insurance, especially when it is protecting service professionals such as accountants, architects, lawyers, and consultants.